radioshiny/funstools/README.md

 ### Channel maps

-`Cube2map.chmap()` return the channel maps and their label of velocity range.
+`Cube2map.chmap()` return the channel maps and labels for their velocity ranges.

 ```python
 # Using velocity range